-Iceland may be the most beautiful country you’ll ever travel.
+Iceland may be the most beautiful country you’ll ever visit.
 The country is full of some of the most jaw-dropping landscapes on earth.
 So, it shouldn’t be much of a surprise that Iceland has now become one of the most popular destinations in the world.
 The island’s vast expanse of volcanoes, glaciers, “wet” deserts, horses, and mountains draws hundreds of thousands of Americans, Europeans, and Asian Nations from across the world

 To top it all off visitors are given the chance to party under the midnight sun or stare in awe at the Northern Lights.
 It’s one of our favorite countries we’ve ever traveled and for good reason.
 Iceland is, by all means, magical and we’re sure you’ll have a fantastic time.
 Check out our Iceland travel guide for all the tips and things to know before you visit.

 Iceland Quick Tips

 - Currency: Icelandic Kroner (ISK)